milky2028/component-library-base/README.md

 ### Rollup

-Use Rollup instead of Webpack.
 Rollup's API is significantly easier to understand than Webpack's and is better for libraries (it's also faster).
 A plugin that's thousands of lines in Webpack, might only be 50 in Rollup, making your own build process easily extendible and hackable.
 Most well-known libraries already use Rollup to distribute their builds, including Angular, Vue, and more.
 Rollup watch can be combined with a simple server to enable hot reload.

 ## TODOS:

 - Add a linter (ESlint with relevant plugins)
+- Add automatic rollup build process that treats each folder as a component to be build and each index.tsx file as that component's manifest.
 - Add pre-commit hooks (Husky) to lint and fix before committing
 - Add a simple server and watch process for local development
 - Look more into alternative CSS in JS libraries and their pros/cons (Emotion, Styled Components.
 But maybe also, don't and keep it simple)